node-migrator-bot/roto/README.md

 #### A no-nonsense build tool for Node.js projects.

 Roto is designed to be a lean build tool.
-Build targets are defined as functions---which can add tasks that are executed *sequentally*.
+Build targets are defined as functions—which can add tasks that are executed *sequentally*.

 **To install**: `npm install -g roto`